The best places to live in Antwerp

-Most expats look for property close to the R10 ring road that circles the city centre.
+Most expats seek property near the R10 ring road that circles the city centre.
 The districts around a series of streets called De Leien are also popular.
-These form sections of the N1 road that runs from Brussels in the south through Antwerp’s city centre and north to the Dutch border.
-The benefits of living in one of these areas include easy access to transport infrastructure and a wide variety of shopping and entertainment options.
-However, properties are expensive and traffic congestion can be a problem.
+These form sections of the N1 road from Brussels in the south through Antwerp’s city centre and north to the Dutch border.
+The benefits of living in one of these areas include easy access to transport infrastructure and a wide variety of shopping and entertainment options, although properties are expensive and traffic congestion can be a problem.

-On the other hand, outer suburbs like Merksem, Deurne and Zurenborg offer a good range of accommodation options for expats.
-Despite their distance from the city centre public transport links are generally very good, making a car unnecessary in most cases.
+On the other hand, outer suburbs such as Deurne and Zurenborg offer a good range of accommodation options for expats.
+Despite their distance from the city centre, public transport links are generally sufficient, making a car unnecessary in most cases.

-These are some of the most popular areas for expats in Antwerp.
+These are some of the most popular areas and suburbs in Antwerp.

-A redeveloped museum district in the city centre, Zuid is popular among young residents who want to live close to the city’s nightlife and restaurants.
-Expats who live in this riverside area are likely to have pleasant views from their apartment windows and there are plenty of galleries, museums, monuments and designer stores to keep them busy.
-Getting around on public transport won’t be a problem, but it can get busy and may not be well-suited to families.
+A redeveloped museum district in the city centre, Zuid is popular among young residents who want to live near the city’s nightlife and restaurants.
+Expats who live in this riverside area are likely to have pleasant views from their apartment windows, and there are plenty of galleries, museums, monuments and designer stores to keep them busy.
+Getting around on public transport won’t be a problem, but it can get busy and may not be well suited to families.

-Deurne is best known for being home to Rieverenhof Park, one of the city’s largest green spaces.
-Consisting of 20 neighbourhoods and split into four sub-districts, Deurne has mostly townhouses and apartments, but there are also a few houses to rent.
+Deurne is best known for being home to Rieverenhof, the city’s largest park.
+This area primarily has townhouses and apartments, but there are also a few houses to rent.
 Its cultural attractions include museums, monuments and events.
 Public transport links are good, as is the cycling infrastructure.
-The Albert Canal area can get very congested, especially along Bischoppenhoflaan and around the stadium.
+The Albert Canal area can get highly congested, especially along Bischoppenhoflaan and around the stadium.